 + DO YOU HAVE SHOWERS?

 Yes!
-We have separate men’s and women’s rooms equipped with multiple showers, vanities, toiletries, and more.
+And they’re pretty lux.
+We have men’s and women’s locker rooms with showers, vanities, and toiletries.

 + HOW WILL I KNOW WHEN CLASS SCHEDULES CHANGE?